 What to Do With Friends in November

-Host a Pie Swap
+13. Host a Pie Swap

 "It's November" is basically the same thing as saying "it's time for pie" (or is that just us?).
 Whether you're trying to use up all those apples you picked last month, perfect a particular pie recipe before the holidays, or simply looking for an excuse to eat something sweet with friends, a pie swap is a perfect November get together.
 To avoid too much mingling indoors, make it a virtual baking event or deliver your pastries to people's doors.

 14. Plan a 'Friendsgiving'

 Not everyone can make it home for Thanksgiving—or even if they can—gather your closet pals together or a pre-Thanksgiving feast with all the fixings.
 Ask everyone to make or bring their favorite Thanksgiving dish.
 By the way, your annual Friendsgiving is totally doable this November (and probably even more necessary than ever).
 Read up on how to host the most festive, digital holiday dinner party.

-Have a Cozy Wine and Cheese Night
+15. Have a Cozy Wine and Cheese Night

-Attend a Beer, Wine, or Cider Festival
+17. Attend a Beer, Wine, or Cider Festival

 Summer sipping isn't the only type of sipping.
 Do some research online to find a nearby festival showcasing craft brews, wine, or locally made cider.
 Head to the website of the festival you're interested in to see if they're offering virtual events or following new safety precautions.
 If the latter, it may effect capacity and limit reservations—good to know going in.

 Kid-Friendly Things to Do in November

-Write Down What You're Thankful For
+18. Write Down What You're Thankful For

 Together as a family, write down a list of things you're thankful for.
 Not only will this get you and your kids in the mood Thanksgiving, it'll be a sweet reminder to practice gratitude.